hildeweerts/responsiblemachinelearning/book/_build/html/_sources/fairness/groupfairnessmetrics.md

 When we think of discrimination, an intuitive notion of fairness is independence: whether an individual receives a particular output, should not depend on sensitive group membership.
 For example, in our hiring scenario, one may argue that whether an applicant is hired should not depend on their gender.

+(demographic_parity)=

 ### Demographic parity

 The first criterion that we will discuss is _demographic parity_.
-In a classification scenario, demographic parity requires that, for all values of $y$ and $a$:
+In a classification scenario, demographic parity requires that for all values of $y$ and $a$:

 $$P(\hat{Y} = y \mid A = a) = P(\hat{Y} = y \mid A = a')$$